EhsanArabnezhad/Where-2-relocate-4-job/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. As a programmer, should I go to work in the western world (e.g. America, Europe, etc.) or remain in the eastern world (e.g. India, China, etc.)?
+1. As a programmer, should I go to work in the America world (e.g. USA, Canada, etc.) or remain in the Europe world (e.g. Italy, UK, etc.)?
-2. What is the salary difference in the western world and in the eastern world?
+2. What is the salary difference in the 4 different regions that I analyze?
-3. How are the programmers satisfying about their job between these two sides of the world?
+3. How are the programmers satisfying about their job between these four sides of the world?
-4. Are there more jobs opportunity in the western world than that in the eastern world?

 ## File Descriptions <a name="files"></a>